Foja Mountains: Geography

 The Foja Mountains are cooler than the lowlands below because of their elevation, but January and July temperatures still average 20 to 30 C. The rainy season is from December to March, but the area can receive rain throughout the year.
 In a typical year, the range receives more than 2032 mm of precipitation.
 Relative humidity ranges from 73 to 87%.
 The nearest villages include Sragafareh, Jomen, Beggensabah, Aer Mati, and Dabra.

 History

 The mountains have no record of visitors prior to 1979 (Stattersfield et al. 1998).
 Much of the area around the Foja Mountains and nearby Van Rees Mountains are too steep for conventional logging, and are considered unsafe due to their inaccessibility.
 Some atlases show only the Gauttier Mountains in the area, but the Foja Mountains lie at the eastern edge of that range at about 139° east longitude.

 Ecology

 The portion of the mountains above 1000 meters elevation is in the Northern New Guinea montane rain forests ecoregion.
-The montane forests are dominated by Araucaria cunninghamii, Podocarpus neriifolius, Agathis labillardieri, Calophyllum, and Palaquium at the 1,200 meter level.
+The montane forests are dominated by Araucaria cunninghamii, Podocarpus idenburgensis, Agathis labillardierei, Calophyllum, and Palaquium at the 1,200 meter level.

 The mountains are within the Mamberamo-Foja Wildlife Reserve.